Evan McMullin: Other domestic issues

 During his 2016 presidential campaign, McMullin said that if elected, he would appoint originalist judges to the Supreme Court, "in the mold of Antonin Scalia and Clarence Thomas".
 On immigration, McMullin supports border security but not mass deportation.
 He criticized immigration policy based on family reunification, taking the position that U.S. economic policy should be based on serving the nation's economic interests by attracting the talented.
 In 2016, McMullin expressed support for the provision of the Patient Protection and Affordable Care Act that blocks health insurance companies from denying coverage or discriminating against people with preexisting conditions.
-However, he also stated, "we also need to do better than ObamaCare."
-McMullin has also supports allowing Medicare to negotiate prices for prescription drugs.
+He also stated, "we also need to do better than ObamaCare."
+McMullin has also supported allowing Medicare to negotiate prices for prescription drugs.

 Personal life

-McMullin is a member of the LDS Church.
+McMullin is a member of The Church of Jesus Christ of Latter-day Saints.
 In June 2021, McMullin married Emily Norton.
 He has five stepchildren from his wife's previous marriage (her first husband died of brain cancer in 2016).
 The family lives in Highland, Utah.